Robert Trump: Illness and death

-In June 2020, Trump reportedly spent a week in intensive care at Mount Sinai Hospital in Manhattan.
-On August 14, 2020, the White House announced that he had again been hospitalized with a fatal stroke.
+In August 2020, ABC News reported that Trump had been hospitalized at Mount Sinai Hospital in Manhattan, after having previously been in the hospital's intensive care unit for over a week in June.
 Donald Trump visited him that day, later stating that Robert was seriously ill and was "having a hard time".
 Robert Trump died at NewYork–Presbyterian Hospital in Manhattan the following day, August 15, 2020, at age 71.
 The New York Times quoted a family friend as saying that Trump had recently started experiencing intracerebral hemorrhaging after a fall.
-Mary L. Trump, in an interview with Greenpeace a few days before his death, said that Robert had been sick and hospitalized "a couple of times in the last three months."
+His niece Mary, in an interview with Greenpeace a few days before his death, said that Robert had been sick and hospitalized "a couple of times in the last three months."

 In a written statement, Donald Trump said, "He was not just my brother, he was my best friend."
 A funeral service was held for Robert on August 21, 2020, in the East Room attended by 150 guests.
 This was the first time in almost a century that a president had held a funeral in the East Room.
-White House officials stated that all expenses would be privately paid by President Trump.